smals-jy/KMEHR-tests/documentation/docs/intro.md

 - **Generation of PCDH (FarmaFlux) XML files:** Creating PCDH XML files, which are essential for FarmaFlux integrations.
 - **...**

-These requirements highlighted the importance of a dedicated testing framework that could evolve alongside the project, leading to the development of this standalone project.
+These requirements highlighted the importance of a dedicated testing framework that could evolve regardless of the software used, leading to the development of this standalone project.
+It is thus not enforced or validated by any party mentionned above.

 ## Sources of inspiration